Carolane Soucisse

-Carolane Soucisse (born February 10, 1995) is an ice dancer who represents Ireland and formerly Canada.
-With her skating partner, Shane Firus, she is a two-time Irish national champion (2023–24) and represented Ireland at the European and World Championships.
+Carolane Soucisse (born February 10, 1995) is a Canadian retired ice dancer who represented both Ireland and Canada.
+With skating partner and husband, Shane Firus, she is a three-time Irish national champion (2023–25) and represented Ireland at the European and World Championships.
 Skating with Firus for Canada, she is the 2018 Four Continents silver medallist.
 They have finished third at the 2020 Canadian Championships and represented Canada on the Grand Prix circuit and at the World Championships.

 She previously competed with Alexandre Laliberté and Benjamin Smyth in the novice and junior ranks and Simon Tanguay in the junior and senior ranks.

 Personal life

 Carolane Soucisse was born on February 10, 1995, in Châteauguay, Québec, Canada.
 Her mother is Nathalie Guay.
 She married her ice dance partner, Shane Firus, on May 2, 2024.

 Career

 2000 to 2012

 Soucisse began learning to skate in 2000.
 With Alexandre Laliberté, she became the pre-novice bronze medallist at the 2010 Canadian Championships.
 She skated the following two seasons in the junior ranks with Benjamin Smyth.
 The duo placed tenth at the 2011 Canadian Championships and withdrew from the 2012 edition.
 They were coached by Bruno Yvars and Martine Patenaude in Montréal.